Gui774ume/will-power-up/README.md

 - Website restrictions: `gui774ume.github.io` (or your own domain)
 - API restrictions:
   - The location and direction feature requires at least the `Maps Embed API`.
 If you want to enable the location autocomplete feature, add `Maps Javascript API` and `Places API` (monitor your usage, Google will make you pay for the autocomplete feature).
 You can disable the autocomplete feature from the settings of the Power-Up.
+  - The calendar features require access to the `Google Calendar API`
+  - The contact features require access to the `People API`